djbarrow/fundamental/README.md

 The reason i included semitones is string theory is 12 dimensional and so is western music an octave is 12 semitones. also people who have near death experiences say music is everywhere in heaven so i thought the quantity could be interesting see sidroth.org and iands.org for more info about peoples visits to heaven.
-However on thinking about it because the mass of neutron almost equals the mass of the proton  the mass of electron being very close to the dufference the fix of to get this more accutate to one in a thousand is about 1.6 times the mass of the electron this is an easy factor to come up with any number near 1.5 will do so these results I unfortunately for me think are an easy fluke.
+However on thinking about it because the mass of neutron almost equals the mass of the proton  the mass of electron being very close einsteins theory of relativity kindof implys mass of neutron = mass of proton + electron to the dufference the fix of to get this more accutate to one in a thousand is about 1.6 times the mass of the electron this is an easy factor to come up with any number near 1.5 will do so these results I unfortunately for me think are an easy fluke.